northwood-labs/devsec-ui/content/vulns/zombie-poodle.md

 ## Overview

-The [GOLDENDOODLE] attack is a type of TLS CBC padding oracle vulnerability (like [POODLE]({{% relref "POODLE" %}})).
+The [Zombie POODLE] attack is a resurrection of the [POODLE]({{% relref "POODLE" %}}) TLS attack.
+Zombie POODLE exploits server stacks that behave differently when receiving TLS records with valid Message Authentication Code (MAC) but invalid padding.
+The difference between POODLE TLS and Zombie POODLE is that Zombie POODLE generically refers to the exploitation of various _implementation errors_ which create this valid-MAC/invalid-pad oracle.

-GOLDENDOODLE can be used to hijack authenticated TLS sessions if the server reveals the padding validity of application data records in such a way that a Man-in-the-Middle (MITM) attacker can recognize well-formed padding independently of a valid Message Authentication Code (MAC).
+Zombie POODLE can be used to hijack authenticated TLS sessions if the server reveals the padding validity of application data records in such a way that a Man-in-the-Middle (MITM) attacker can recognize well/ill-formed padding independently of a valid/invalid Message Authentication Code (MAC).

 The best way to avoid this vulnerability is to _only_ allow TLS 1.2 (with [recommended cipher suites]({{% relref "recommended-cipher-suites" %}})) and TLS 1.3.